matteo14c/HaploCoV/README.md

         <br><br>`gained (wrt parent): 21618_C\|G 22995_C\|A 19220_C\|T `
         <br><br>`lost (wrt parent): `

-In this case the novel candidate lineage/variant is defined by 3 additional genomic variants compared to its parental
+In this case the novel candidate lineage/variant is defined by 3 additional genomic variants compared to its parental.

 ### Prevalence